I Know What You Did Last Summer (novel): Plot

 Ray later sneaks into the hospital to visit Barry.
 Barry lies about the shooting and says that someone was trying to rob him.
 When Barry finds out that he will be able to walk, he calls Helen because he wants to confess that the caller was the person who shot him and that she is in danger.
 Helen is out and misses the call; she later sees Collie after returning to her apartment.
 Collie says that he is David's older brother and that he shot Barry as revenge for his involvement in the accident.
 He found out who had run him down by questioning the saleswoman from whom Julie had bought the yellow roses.
 He determined Helen was involved in the hit-and-run when Julie went to Helen's apartment after Julie received the note.
 Helen realizes that Collie plans to kill her and locks herself in her bathroom.
 After Collie tries to take the door off its hinges, she breaks the bathroom window and escapes.

 That evening, Julie prepares for her date with Bud.
 However, her mother has an ominous premonition and asks Julie to stay home, to which she agrees.
 When Bud arrives, he convinces her to walk him back to his car so that they can talk.
-At his car, Bud says that his younger brother David had given him the name Bud because he could not pronounce "Collingsworth".
+At his car, Bud says that his younger brother David had given him the name Bud because he could not pronounce "Collingsworth", revealing himself as Collie Wilson.
 He reveals that he knows that Julie was involved in the hit-and-run and he begins to strangle Julie.
-Ray, who received a call from Barry warning that they were in danger, appears and beats Collingsworth unconscious with a flashlight.
+Ray, who received a call from Barry warning that they were in danger, appears and beats Collie unconscious with a flashlight.
 The police arrive after being sent by Helen to Julie's house.
 Julie and Ray agree that it is time to confess what they did last summer.